 13. Should I fight my citation or just pay?

 Always fight because there is a good chance the charge can get reduced with lesser civil penalties and no demerit points.
 And because the penalties get steeper for each successive infraction for driving too slowly on a highway’s left lane, getting the charge reduced or dismissed will relieve the defendant from harsher punishments if he/she gets cited a second time.

 Yes, you can request a hearing to contest the citation.10 Traffic trials are exceedingly rare, however, since most cases resolve well for the defendant.

 15. Do I need an attorney?

 Were you cited for driving at too slow a pace in Clark County or elsewhere in Nevada?
-Then contact our Las Vegas criminal defense attorneys right now for a free consultation.
-Our legal team has had great success in fixing our clients’ traffic tickets so they pay minimum fines, get zero demerit points, and do no traffic school.
+Then contact our Las Vegas criminal defense attorneys right now for a consultation.
+Our legal team has had great success in fixing our clients’ traffic tickets so they pay minimum civil penalties, get zero demerit points, and do no traffic school.

 - NRS 484B.623, NRS 484B.627 & NRS 484B.630; AB 334 (2017).